freenas/freenas-docs/userguide/storage.rst

 **Delete Dataset:** removes the dataset, snapshots of that dataset, and any objects stored within the dataset.
 To remove the dataset, set :guilabel:`Confirm`, click :guilabel:`DELETE DATASET`, enter the name of the dataset to be deleted, and click :guilabel:`DELETE`.
+When the deivce is busy, another dialog appears to force delete the dataset.

 **Promote Dataset:** only appears on clones.
 When a clone is promoted, the origin filesystem becomes a clone of the clone making it possible